danilat/unmasker/README.md

 ## How to run

-This project uses Pipenv to manage the dependencies, to install it use
+This project uses Pipenv to manage the dependencies, to install it use:

 `pipenv install --dev`